Disputes between Landlords and Tenants

 If the dispute is over the terms of your lease or the return of your security deposit, these are legal matters between you and your landlord.
 You can call Legal Assistance of North Dakota at 1-800-634-5263 if you need some advice or a referral.
 You can also review State of North Dakota regulations on landlord and tenant rights.

 If you have a conflict with your tenant or landlord that you feel could be resolved outside of court through a mutually-agreed-upon meeting facilitated by a third-party, you may be interested in mediation.
 The Local Community Action Agencies in Minnesota and North Dakota are managing a pilot program to help resolve these disputes through the use of professionally trained mediators.
 The program is currently free of charge to residents in the FM area.
-For more information, please view the brochure (pdf).
+For more information, please view the flyer (pdf).
 To start the process, please print and complete a request for mediation form (pdf), then submit to either the MN or ND agency listed in the brochure, as appropriate.